 Devils players sign autographs at Liberty Humane Society

-Three Devils players signed autographs at Liberty Humane Society to raise money for the non profit animal shelter.
-Cory Schneider, Adam Henrique, and Kyle Palmieri were at the Jersey City Boulevard shelter on Saturday afternoon.
+JERSEY CITY -- Three Devils players signed autographs at Liberty Humane Society to raise money for the non profit animal shelter.

 Comments